14 May 15 DIRTY SECRETS ROOFING COMPANIES DON’T WANT YOU TO KNOW

 13. FRAUDULENT ROOFING COMPANIES USE SUBCONTRACTORS

-99% of Dallas Fort Worth roofers really have no choice but to use subcontractors to complete the jobs they sale.
+99% of Dallas Fort Worth roofers really have no choice but to use subcontractors to complete the jobs they sell.

 They simply do not have any hands on experience with true roof installations.
 They are simply a middleman there to make money.